veikkos/eventqueue/README.md

 # veikkos' C++11 EventQueue

 Study project for threaded event queue written in C++11.
-The goal of the templated header only library is to allow messaging between several threads.
+The goal of the templated header only library is to allow easy messaging between several threads.

 Multiple threads can be used to feed data into EventQueue.
-EventQueue uses single internal thread for providing the data for listeners.
+EventQueue uses single internal thread for providing notifications to listeners.

 ## Getting started ##